Learn how Strong Oaks Woodshop gives old wood a fresh start through handmade furniture.

-“Like these are like old growth trees, right?
-They were 100, some of them even 200 or 300 years old when they were cut down,” he said.
+“These are like old growth trees, right?
+They were 100, some of them even 200 or 300 years old when they were cut down,” he says.
 “And then they did, from that point, another 100 or 200 years of service on somebody’s house or barn.
 When I’m talking to [a new employee] about what it is that we do, and why we’re trying to make things in a particular way, it’s because I want to honor that heritage of a 200-year-old tree that then does 200 years of hard service, whether holding up somebody’s barn or their house.
 The least we can do is to make furniture that’s going to last that same amount of time long after we’re gone.
 I want somebody to be able to say, ‘My great granddad bought that piece of furniture from this guy back in Front Royal.’”

-“They’ve all been on trips with me to New York, Michigan, and Pennsylvania to take down these old structures that we use to reclaim the wood from to make the furniture,” Michael said.
+“They’ve all been on trips with me to New York, Michigan, and Pennsylvania to take down these old structures that we use to reclaim the wood from to make the furniture,” Michael says.
 “All their childhood adventures kind of revolved around those trips where we’d be gone for a week or so doing these demolitions and them camping out, hanging out with the crew.”

 I want to honor that heritage of a 200-year-old tree that then does 200 years of hard service, whether holding up somebody’s barn or their house.

-“I think they sent us an email just sort of advertising this new idea that they were having,” he recalled, “and to us then that sounded like a really great fit, [and] definitely more along the lines of the kind of work that we were doing, the type of manufacturing that we were able to handle.
-And so, we’ve been part of the Amazon Handmade program since the very beginning.”
+“I think they sent us an email just sort of advertising this new idea that they were having,” Michael says. “[To] us then that sounded like a really great fit, [and] definitely more along the lines of the kind of work that we were doing, the type of manufacturing that we were able to handle.
+And so, we’ve been part of Amazon Handmade since the very beginning.”

 From ashes, we rise

-“To just lose everything when we were, you know, sort of like on the top of our game and really entering into the next level was just heartbreaking and just absolutely gut wrenching,” Michael said.
+“To just lose everything when we were, you know, sort of like on the top of our game and really entering into the next level was just heartbreaking and just absolutely gut wrenching,” Michael says.
 “That was a lot to come back from.
 It took a huge toll on me personally and obviously on my family.
 But with a lot of support locally, a lot of people just did so much to help us through that time.”

 With help from the community who rallied around the business, Michael and his team went on to rebuild the woodshop from the ground up.

-“The good news was that it felt like we were starting from scratch,” he said.
-“But in some ways, you know, we really weren’t.
-We had 10 years of experience by that point.
-We had a lot of sales contracts and jobs that we could do, we just had to find space.
+“The good news was that it felt like we were starting from scratch.
+But in some ways, you know, we really weren’t,” Michael says.
+“We had 10 years of experience by that point.
+We had a lot of sales contracts and jobs that we could do.
+We just had to find space.
 We had to find tools.
 We had to find lumber again.
 So, we worked our tails off, [and we came] back to life again.
-And I just have so much gratitude for my workers, the community, everybody who supported us and are still supporting us.”
+And I just have so much gratitude for my workers, the community, everybody who supported us.”